 - 1. Formal admission and good standing in the Professional Education Licensure Program - 2.
-Satisfactory evaluations in all clinical work - 3.
-Completion of all prerequisite courses in the candidate's licensure clinical experience - 4.
+Satisfactory evaluations in all field work - 3.
+Completion of all prerequisite courses in the candidate's licensure field - 4.
 Minimum cumulative GPA of 3.0 - 5.
 Minimum G.P.A. of 2.67 in core content courses as designated on the Content Knowledge Audit assessment - 6.
 Grade of C or better in Math 113 and Math 114 (Early Childhood majors only) - 7.
 Minimum G.P.A. of 3.0 or higher in education courses - 8.
-Passage of the required Ohio tests for licensure prior to the start of the internship.
-NOTE: Interns can appeal to begin their internship prior passing all of their OAE tests for licensure IF they have attempted each OAE exam a minimum of one time before the deadline (October 1st for spring interns, May 1st for fall interns).
-Any intern who begins the internship without passing their OAE assessments will not be able to complete the internship until all OAE exams have been passed.
-As a result, you cannot graduate unless you have passed you OAE exams.

-- 9. Completed recommendation form from a faculty member in the candidate's licensure area(s) for AYA and Middle Childhood. - 10.
-Satisfactory assessment of professional dispositions as measured by the Educator Disposition Assessment.

-After the Application for Admission to the Internship Semester is completed and submitted to the Education Department, the application will be reviewed by the Department Chair and the Director of Clinical Partnerships to insure that all criteria for admission are met and that the candidate's record indicates a disposition for success in internship as evidenced by data in the student's permanent file.
+Passage of the required Ohio tests for licensure - 9.
+Completed recommendation form from a faculty member in the candidate's licensure area(s) for AYA and Middle Childhood. - 10.
+Satisfactory assessment of professional dispositions experiences to insure that all criteria for admission are met and that the candidate's record indicates a disposition for success in internship as evidenced by data in the student's permanent file.
 Provisional admittance may be given if there is insufficient data supplied for any of the admission criteria (e.g. grades for required courses are not yet on file or grades of incomplete exist on the student's transcript).
 Provisional admittance may require the submission of additional evidence that the candidate has met the criteria stated above.
 The candidate will be notified in writing by the Education Department indicating full admittance, provisional admittance or denial of admission.
 Full admission to internship is required prior to beginning the internship experience.